carsten-wenderdel/wildbg/README.md

 - [TD-Gammon](https://bkgm.com/articles/authors.html#tesauro_gerald) by Gerald Tesauro brought the idea of using neural networks to backgammon
 - [GnuBG](https://www.gnu.org/software/gnubg/) - The strongest open source backgammon engine

-Thanks to JetBrains for providing a free license for their IDEs via their [Open Source Support Program](https://jb.gg/OpenSourceSupport).

 ## Contributing